-A password request page, shown in Figure 6-1 will appear.
+After clicking the Advance Setup button, a password request page appears.
 (Non-Windows XP users will see a similar screen.)
 Leave the User Name field blank.
 The first time you open the Web-based Utility, use the default password admin.
 (You can set a new password from the Administration tab's Management screen.)
 Then click the OK button.